This page is for the second and current sixth Batgirl, Barbara Gordon.

 It seems everyone was right about James Jr. even though Gordon tried to give him the benefit of the doubt.
 Gordon immediately goes to the clinic and finds Dr. Thompkins.
 Gordon confronts Leslie by demanding to know where his son is.
 Leslie informs Gordon that his son is a model volunteer because anything she asks him to do, he "happily" does.
 Over time, Leslie has given James Jr. more responsibilities like making "nutrition runs" for newborn babies who come from poor families.
 Gordon doesn't want to panic Leslie by telling her what he had found at his apartment so he humbly asks her to call him the moment James comes in for his shift.
 Leslie agrees to Gordon's request and she tries to calm his worries by showing him James' office.

 Leslie flips on the lights in James' office and gives Gordon a tour.
-As Leslie professes how great James is, Gordon on the other hand, can't believe that Leslie would be so naive to willingly put her full trust in someone like James.
-Gordon peers around the office and finds a vile of James' medicine.
+As Leslie professes how great James is, Gordon on the other hand, can't believe that Leslie would be so naive to willingly put her full trust in someone like James whom she knows is mentally unstable.
+Gordon peers around the office and finds a vial of James' medicine.
 The medicine is called Diaxemene which is designed to release a chemical in the brain so the patient can feel empathy.
-Gordon takes a pill from the vile, thanks Leslie for the tour and makes his way to Barbara's place at Kord Tower.
+Gordon takes a pill from the vial, thanks Leslie for the tour and makes his way to Barbara's place at Kord Tower.

 Gordon gives Barbara the pill that he took from James' office and asks her to run a couple of tests.
 Barbara knew something was going on with James but she didn't want to rub in her father's face because she could see that Gordon still wanted to hold onto any hope of saving his son.
 Barbara figures the medicine is supposed to help James in treating or possibly curing his psychotic tendencies but Diaxemene is still in the testing phases and hasn't been approved by the FDA.
 Gordon is hoping he can convince James to undergo some blood work in order to make sure that he has been taking his pills.